jaywalked78/WebScribe/README.md

    cp .env.example .env
    ```

-3. Edit the `.env` file to customize settings (especially webhook URL if using with n8n)
+3. Edit the `.env` file to customize settings

 4. Run the server:
    ```bash